medavox/distribackup/docs/report/report.md

 * Will not require an always-on machine - will reliably and efficiently (but not necessarily quickly) sync mirrors.
 * Not intended for real-time sync
-* The system will work best with infrequent updates among sometimes-on machines that form a network with common uptime (ie each mirror is on at the same time as at least one other machine, to pass updates)
+* The system will work best with infrequent updates among sometimes-on machines that form a network with common up-time (i.e. each mirror is on at the same time as at least one other machine, to pass updates)
     - a Raspberry Pi could bolster this and speed up full network sync, but should not be necessary.

 As a bare minimum interface (all of which will be optional, and will default to sane values) users will be given the following choices:-